ashuulape/Uber_clone/README.md

 - The backend uses **CommonJS** (`require`/`module.exports`) module format
 - The frontend uses **ES Modules** (`import`/`export`) format
 - Tailwind CSS v4 is configured via the `@tailwindcss/vite` Vite plugin (no `tailwind.config.js` needed)
-- GSAP animations are registered with `useGSAP` React hook for proper cleanup
+- GSAP animations use the `useGSAP` React hook for automatic cleanup on unmount
-- The Socket.IO client uses a `useRef` singleton pattern to prevent multiple connections on re-renders
+- Socket.IO client uses a `useRef` singleton pattern (`SocketContext.jsx`) to prevent duplicate connections on re-renders
+- Socket listeners are always registered inside `useEffect` with named handler functions passed to both `.on()` and `.off()` for leak-free cleanup
-- Location updates are batched every 10 seconds to avoid excessive database writes
+- Location updates emit every 10 seconds to avoid excessive database writes
-- Address suggestions are debounced 500ms to avoid excessive API calls while typing
+- Address suggestions are debounced 500 ms to avoid excessive API calls while typing
+- `$geoWithin` / `$centerSphere` requires coordinates stored as `[lat, lng]` numbers in MongoDB

 ---